-Under the Federal Direct Loan Program students will work with the Financial Aid Office to obtain a Federal Direct Loan from the U.S. Department of Education.
+Under the Federal Direct Loan Program, students will work with the Financial Aid Office to obtain a Federal Direct Student Loan from the U.S. Department of Education.
+Federal student loan borrowers should be aware that loan information is transmitted to the National Student Loan Data System and credit bureaus.
+Additionally, the loan information will be accessible to authorized agencies, lenders and institutions.

 Please note: Student loans are considered a last option in terms of financial aid here at The City Colleges of Chicago.
 Due to the fact that we are a low-cost institution, we try to encourage students to save their loan borrowing eligibility for when they transfer to a four-year institution.